FooBarShebang/statistics_lib/Documents/References/UD005_special_functions.md

 ## Scope

-This document describes the intended usage, design and implementation of the functionality implemented in the module **distribution_classes** of the library **statistics_lib**.
+This document describes the intended usage, design and implementation of the functionality implemented in the module **special_functions** of the library **statistics_lib**.
 The API reference is also provided.

 The concerted functional elements are functions: